EUFAR/egads-gui/doc/source/description.rst

 The data icons
 ^^^^^^^^^^^^^^

-The sixth, seventh, and eighth icons are here to manipulate data:
+The sixth and seventh icons are here to manipulate data:

 * |migrate| :   In EGADS GUI, once a variable is processed through an algorithm, the result is a new variable displayed in the ``New variables`` tab of the central widget.
 In this tab, a variable can't be saved in a file, only variables in the ``Variable`` tab are saved.
 The user has to migrate the new variable to the ``Variables`` tab.
 And he can do that with this function.
 * |delete| :    The purpose of this function is to delete a variable.
 If the file is saved after a deletion, obviously the deleted variable won't appear in the file anymore.